grattan/R_at_Grattan/docs/Introduction_to_R.md

 It usually makes sense to load a package with `library()`, unless you only need to use one of its function once or twice.
 There's no harm to using the `::` operator even if you have already loaded a package with `library()`.
 This can remove ambiguity both for R and for humans reading your code, particularly if you're using an obscure function - it makes it clearer where the function comes from.

+## Learning more about R

+This guide will show you how to use R at Grattan.
+But it is not a comprehensive tool for learning R. The book [R For Data Science](https://r4ds.had.co.nz) by Garrett Grolemund and Hadley Wickham is a great resource that will help you go from being a beginner to being able to do real-world analysis.
+The book is available for free online.